Vaibhav-learn/project-T/README.md

 A modern and sleek user profile section for a mobile e-commerce application built with Python and KivyMD.

+**Project developed by a team of 6 members, led by Vaibhav Balwant Singh as the Project Leader.**

 ## Features

 - Modern and responsive UI design